pilgrimtabby/pilgrim-autosplitter/README.md

 ### Method 1: Download application

-> [!IMPORTANT]
-> This option is currently only available for silicon-based Macs.
-If you're not sure what kind of chip your computer has, see [Apple's guide](https://support.apple.com/en-us/116943).
-A build for Intel-based Macs will be released soon.
-For now, if you're using an Intel-based Mac, you'll have to [run the app from source](#run-from-source-with-python).

-Download the latest MacOS build (Pilgrim.Autosplitter.MacOS.v1.x.x) from the [most recent release page](https://github.com/pilgrimtabby/pilgrim-autosplitter/releases/latest).
+Download the latest MacOS build corresponding to your computer's architecture (`MacOS.Intel` or `MacOS.Silicon`) from the [most recent release page](https://github.com/pilgrimtabby/pilgrim-autosplitter/releases/latest).
+If you're not sure which option you should choose, see [this guide](https://support.apple.com/en-us/116943).

 Extract and run Pilgrim Autosplitter.app.
+When prompted to allow access in System Settings (or System Preferences, depending on your MacOS version), do it.
+Then, navigate to `Privacy and Security > Accessibility` and toggle the app so it has permissions.
+You may need to close and restart the app.

 Known limitations: